-The Ozette potato is a petite heirloom fingerling type potato that grows to be between 3 and 7 inches in length.
-Its form, tubular and slightly lumpy is covered in a thin, tan colored skin speckled with brown freckling and deep set eyes.
-The flesh of the Ozette potato is creamy white and firm.
-When cooked, the Ozette develops a dense yet creamy texture and offers a rich, slightly sweet and earthy flavor with nuances of roasted chestnuts.
+Ozette potatoes are oblong and tubular, averaging between 7 to 17 centimeters in length.
+Its knobby skin is thin, tan, and speckled with brown freckling and deep-set eyes.
+The flesh of Ozette potatoes is gold or white and firm.
+When cooked, the Ozette develops a dense, creamy texture that offers a rich, slightly sweet, and earthy flavor with nuances of chestnuts.

-Ozette potatoes are available late summer into the fall.
+Ozette potatoes are available late summer through fall.

-For over 200 years the Ozette potato provided an important source of carbohydrates and nutritional sustenance for the Native Americans of the Makah Nation.
-The potato additionally provides vitamin C and potassium as well as some dietary fiber, iron and vitamin B6.
+Ozette potatoes provide vitamin C and potassium as well as some dietary fiber, iron and vitamin B6.

 The Ozette potato first made its way to North America via Spanish explorers in the 1700s.
-The Spanish had been in South America and after their conquests there made their way to North America in efforts to expand their empire.
-In 1791, the Spanish established a fort at the most northwesterly point in the United States at Neah Bay in Washington State.
-As was customary at the time they planted a garden filled with crops they had brought from South America and Mexico, one of which was a potato that would later come to be known as the Ozette.
-After less than a year the Spanish abandoned the fort as severe weather made the harbor an unsuitable location for docking their vessels.
-The Makah Indians of Neah Bay maintained the gardens and quickly adopted the potato as it provided a much-needed source of carbohydrates.
+The Spanish settled at Neah Bay in Washington State and planted a garden filled with crops that they had brought from South America and Mexico, one of which was the Ozette potato.
+One year later the Spanish abandoned the fort, and the Makah Tribe of Neah Bay took over and maintained the gardens, quickly adopting the potato as it provided a much-needed source of carbohydrates.
 It was not until the 1980’s that the Ozette potato was cataloged and seed made available for growing outside of the Makah Nation.
 In 2005, the Ozette was recognized by Slow Food to be a historically significant potato and soon after a campaign was started in Washington State to increase awareness, seed availability, and usage of the potato throughout the Pacific Northwest.
-It is primarily grown today in home gardens and on a handful of small farms in the United States.
+Today, the Ozette potato can be found in the United States in home gardens and limited farmers markets.

 People have spotted Ozette Potatoes using the Specialty Produce app for iPhone and Android.